- Things to Do

 A popular destination for walking or bicycle tours, the East End Historical District is home to the Galveston Tree Sculptures, a group of sculptures carved from Oak trees that were damaged during Hurricane Ike.
 Take a self-guided tour and try to spot them all!

 Yes, there are dolphins in Galveston!
-And these playful creatures are almost always up for a photo-opp.
-Leaving from Pier 21, you can catch a boat ride with Galveston Water Adventures, BayWatch Dolphin Tours or the Galveston Historical Foundation to see dolphins up close and learn about the island’s historic seaport.
+And these playful creatures are almost always up for a photo-op.
+Leaving from Pier 21, you can catch a boat ride with Galveston Water Adventures, BayWatch Dolphin Tours or the Galveston Harbor Tour and Dolphin Watch to see dolphins up close and learn about the island’s historic seaport.

 You could spend hours just admiring the unique architecture and buildings in historic downtown Galveston.
 But doing so is even better with a tour guide from Galveston Historic Tours that can share history and insights related to this important district once known as “The Wall Street of the South.”